davertor/image-colorizer/README.md

 While black and white photos are a combination of grayscale pixels that can take a value between 0-255; in color photos each pixel is a combination of three values, red, green and blue where each of them can take a value from 0 to 255.
 Therefore, the NoGan network has to achieve triple the information it has on the photo to get a color photo.The result is that the network has learned to color black and white photos; filling in the missing information.

+## Instructions
+For working with this notebook, clone repo and execute it in your favourite Notebook environment, or open Google's colab and introduce the following link: https://github.com/davertor/Deoldify-image-coloring

 ## Acknowledgements
 * [Deoldify](https://deoldify.ai/)